richafnu/Viva/Viva/glint/setup/questions-setup.md

 ---
 title: Questions setup in Program Summary of Viva Glint
-description: On the Questions page admins, add or modify items prepopulated into survey templates. ms.author: JudithWeiner
+description: On the Questions page admins add or modify items for Viva Glint surveys. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry